- Policies and Procedures

-The Office of Student Standards (217-581-3827) are most often the department on campus that handle University procedures and sanctions for sexual assault and interpersonal violence when those involved are students.
-Student Standards staff are trained in assisting students through the process of reporting and a hearing if such occurs.
+The Office of Student Accountability & Support (217-581-3827) are most often the department on campus that handle University procedures and sanctions for sexual assault and interpersonal violence when those involved are students.
+The Student Accountability & Support staff are trained in assisting students through the process of reporting and a hearing if such occurs.
 Decisions are based on the "preponderance of evidence" which means that the information available points to that it, more likely than not, occurred.

 The University is authorized to and may reassign the accused person from a class or residence hall while the case is pending.
 Such actions are non-punitive and are designed to ensure the safety of the complainant and the integrity of the investigative process.